-How do the changing tides affect San Francisco Bay surface currents, water conditions, and ecosystems?
-Does the weather affect air quality in San Francisco?
-How do human activities and seasonal cycles affect carbon dioxide levels in the atmosphere and Bay waters?
+How do rising and falling tides affect the surface currents, water conditions, and ecosystems in San Francisco Bay?
+Does the weather change the air quality in San Francisco?
+How do human activities alter carbon dioxide levels in the atmosphere?

-At the Exploratorium, a suite of scientific instruments on the roof and in the water is gathering data to address these and other questions.
-Live data from these sensors shows what’s currently happening, and a growing data archive lets us observe short- and long-term changes, from recent weather history to seasonal phytoplankton blooms.
+To answer these and other questions, the Exploratorium has installed a variety of data gathering instruments at Pier 15, both on the roof and in the water.
+Live measurements from these sensors reveal what’s currently happening, and a growing archive of this data lets us observe short- and long-term changes, from recent weather history to seasonal phytoplankton blooms.

-This project, called the Environmental Field Station, supports two of the gallery’s main goals: collecting and archiving data over time, and fostering observation skills.
-Visitors can explore the data on the Field Station website, and through a suite of data visualization exhibits in the gallery.
+This project, called the Environmental Field Station, supports two of the Bay Observatory’s main goals: collecting and archiving data over time, and fostering observation skills.
+Visitors can explore the data on the Wired Pier Environmental Field Station website, and through a suite of data visualization exhibits in the Bay Observatory gallery.

-The Environmental Field Station also enables us to be a research site for scientists who study Bay, ocean, and atmospheric systems.
-Researchers from the National Oceanic and Atmospheric Administration (NOAA), United States Geological Survey (USGS), UC Berkeley, and the Romberg-Tiburon Center are contributing expertise and instruments to the Field Station, and incorporating its data into their regional and transpacific observing networks.
+The Environmental Field Station is also a research site for scientists who study Bay, ocean, and atmospheric systems.
+Researchers from the National Oceanic and Atmospheric Administration (NOAA), United States Geological Survey (USGS), UC Berkeley, and the Romberg-Tiburon Center are contributing expertise and instruments to the Field Station, and incorporating its data into regional and transpacific observing networks.